‘Borderlands 3’ Plot Teased In Battleborn Update: New Planet, A Face Turn & More

 — Borderlands (@Borderlands) February 28, 2017

 While very little is known about Prometea, Borderlands fans believe that it would most likely be the planet where most of the upcoming game would be set.
 Considering the tech demo that was recently shown, however, there is a pretty good chance that the new planet would feature a number of similarities to Pandora.
-After all, while Pitchford was quick to issue a disclaimer about the contents of the recently-revealed tech demo, Borderlands fans are convinced that the brief teaser includes content from the upcoming game.
+After all, while Pitchford was quick to issue a disclaimer about the contents of the recently revealed tech demo, Borderlands fans are convinced that the brief teaser includes content from the upcoming game.

 Considering the content of the decoded message, it appears that Tannis would once more be central to the storyline of Borderlands 3.
 Being the leading expert on Eridians and the Vaults, numerous fans of the franchise are speculating that the character might have gone mad at some point over the course of the franchise’s games.